Everyone likes a sense of stability, especially while working. But some jobs are less stable than others.

 As employers try to cut expenses, layoffs have rocked certain industries.
 In other words, it has been dicey out there for many job seekers.

-So if you're in the market for a new job, and one that will help you get ahead financially for the foreseeable future, you might want to avoid these.
+So if you're in the market for a new job, and one that will help you get ahead financially, you might want to avoid these.
 They have a low chance of growth over the next 10 years, according to the Bureau of Labor Statistics.

 Get paid up to $225 a month while watching viral videos